Cornell box: Synthetic image

 A rendered image reference was uploaded by the Cornell University Program of Computer Graphics.
 The camera position and Cornell box configuration match the provided scene data, but short and tall blocks are mirrored horizontally.
 The synthetic image contains a shading artifact near the left corner of the short block, making it easily recognizable.
 The website provides no details on the ray tracing or rendering methods used.
 No publicly available photograph of the original reference exists, aside from the photographic images discussed in the section below.
 As a result, a rendered image with artifacts, which is over 30-years-old, is still often used as a reference for recreating the scene, despite significant advancements in ray tracing software and hardware.
-Some examples that can be found on this page were path traced with the unbiased Octane Render rendering system, but intentional biased inaccuracies had to be introduced to mimic the limitations of older software.
 Without these adjustments, modern results would be too accurate and would deviate significantly from the available synthetic reference.

-It's a bit of a paradox now: this reference image, the Cornell box itself, and its role in research that helped to pave the way for the advancements seen in modern ray tracers.
-These very same modern ray tracers must now be deliberately constrained when recreating this image, because they are capable of producing results that are far more accurate and realistic than what was initially possible.
+This reference image, the Cornell box itself, and its role in research that helped to pave the way for the advancements seen in modern ray tracers and the Cornell box remains an important historical artifact and is still referenced in modern ray-tracing.

-The synthetic Cornell box image reference was created at a time when rendering technology was still a work-in-progress.
-The limitations of the source data and the absence of the original non-synthetic photographic image reference are key reasons why the Cornell box, in its currently available form, is no longer suitable for modern applications.
-While it doesn't sound like a paradox, it's quite natural that some test tools, assets, or references become outdated over time because they fulfilled their task or newer solutions became available.
-However, the fact that people recreate an old, already rendered image of an asset — originally created to test and improve things — because the original reference is unavailable does sound like a little paradox.
-Of course, it was a gesture from Cornell University to share the data used in the research and it's usually used recreationally by people who find it interesting (apparently).

-Over the years, advancements in software and hardware have led to significant improvements allowing more accurate reference gathering and measurement.
-Today, even an average social media profile picture has a higher resolution than the provided synthetic reference.
-Despite this, the Cornell box remains an important historical artifact and an enduring icon.
-In many ways, it is the 'Hello, World!' of ray tracing world.